karlglrak/tofu.arch/README.md

 A service belongs to a zone, a zone belongs to an environment and so on.
 In this manner, each service has a co-ordinate system of `org.env.zone.service`.

+## Infrastructure as Code

+Infrastructure as code provides the ability to have versioned, tracked and repeatable definitions of the infrastructure used within an organisation.

+Details of how infrastructure as code is used as part of this model are defined in the supplemental document [IAC.md](./IAC.md).

 ## Security

 ### Zonal Security Groups